 My focus on women at such an early stage in the evolution of the historical study of women made me stand out from the crowd in the 1970s, not always in a good way.
 Some people were very skeptical about what I was doing and its value.
 One senior historian I knew rather well said to a female friend of mine (who was then still a graduate student and reported the comment to me): ‘why did she have to switch to women?
 Loyalists were perfectly OK.’
 Fortunately, Cornell had already given me tenure on the basis of my first book, so venturing into a ‘risky’ area, as it was then seen, did not affect my academic position there.
 Also, the Cornell history department gives its members great flexibility in the choice of topics for courses, so when I was ready to begin teaching as well as researching women’s history, I didn’t have to jump through any hoops to start doing so.
 Coincidentally, that I was working on revolutionary era women during the bicentennial also gave my research more visibility than otherwise it might have had.
 So I made frequent appearances on the lecture circuit before Liberty’s Daughters appeared in 1980.

 * * * * * * * *

 Stay tuned for tomorrow’s installment, when Mary Beth Norton talks about feminist activism in History, the early days of her involvement in the Berkshire Conference of Women Historians, and the founding days of the Berkshire Conference on the History of Women (a.k.a. the “Big Berks.”)

-11 Responses to “Mary Beth Norton: A Founding Mother tells all.”
+12 thoughts on “Mary Beth Norton: A Founding Mother tells all.”